ElkanHub/PressClass/DOCS/PRESSCLASS/About.md

 PressClass AI automates the creation of essential educational materials, allowing educators to focus on delivery rather than preparation.
 With minimal input, users can generate:

-* Lesson plans aligned with specific objectives and learning outcomes
+* Lesson plans aligned with specific objectives and learning outcomes which follows the Ghana Education Service (GES) curriculum and NaCCA's curriculum
 * Structured notes tailored to different comprehension levels
-* Quizzes, tests, and assessments designed to reinforce understanding
+* Assessments designed to reinforce understanding

 ---